 - Services of local TEAN support staff

-- Cultural events and catch ups during the semester such as attending a rugby match
+- Cultural events and catch ups during the program

-- Pre departure preparation including flight booking, visa and insurance advisement
+- Pre-departure preparation including flight booking, visa and insurance advising

 - Airport pickup and reception upon arrival

-- Extensive professional development exercises both during the pre departure period and upon re-entry
+- Professional development exercises both during the pre-departure period and upon re-entry

 WHAT’S NOT INCLUDED